-Children may be accepted at age 0 month until 10 years.
-The enrollment package and immunization form must be completed by the admission date.
+Children may be accepted at age 0 months until 4 years of age, and also 4-5 years of age when applicable.
+The enrollment package, immunization form and any other health related forms must be completed by the admission date.

-We strive for you and your child to feel as comfortable and informed as possible when starting daycare.
+We strive for you and your child to feel as comfortable and informed as possible when starting day care.
 In order to achieve this goal, we ask that before your child actually starts at the day care, you and your child come in for as many visits as possible.
 It is the intent of the Centre that this gradual admission be beneficial for you and your family and gives your child a comfortable and positive start at day care.
 This helps to facilitate a smooth transition and gives you and your child an opportunity to get to know the centre, staff and program.
 It also provides valuable opportunities for you and the teachers to exchange information and establish a comfortable method of communication.
+When your child does start at the Centre, we recommend that you ease your child into the program by making the first few days short days (1/2 days).
+This will provide your child with the opportunity to participate in the program; get to know the teachers and other children without feeling overwhelmed or upset that you are not there.